-(A) A judicial candidate\ subject to public election\ may establish a campaign committee to manage and conduct a campaign for the candidate, subject to the provisions of this Code.
-The candidate is responsible for ensuring that his or her campaign committee complies with applicable provisions of this Code and other applicable law.\ to solicit and accept only such campaign contributions\ as are reasonable, in any event not to exceed, in the aggregate amount allowed as provided for by law;
+- (A) A judicial candidate subject to public election may establish a campaign committee to manage and conduct a campaign for the candidate, subject to the provisions of this Code.
+The candidate is responsible for ensuring that his or her campaign committee complies with applicable provisions of this Code and other applicable law. - (B) A judicial candidate subject to public election shall direct his or her campaign committee: - (1) to solicit and accept only such campaign contributions as are reasonable, in any event not to exceed, in the aggregate amount allowed as provided for by law; - (2) not to solicit contributions for a candidate's current campaign more than 120 days before the date when filing for that office is first permitted and may accept contributions after the election only as permitted by law; and - (3) to comply with all applicable statutory requirements for disclosure and divestiture of campaign contributions, and to file with the Public Disclosure Commission all reports as required by law.